Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 # Visual Identity

-- [Logo Pony](https://www.logopony.com/) for the logo design and stationary
+- [Canva](https://www.logopony.com/) for the logo design and stationary
 - [Bootswatch](https://bootswatch.com/) themes to add extra sweetness

 # User Stories

 Users:

-- As a user, I'd like to rent a food truck for an event
+- As a user, I'd like to get a feel for the atmosphere of the gym
-- As a user, I'd like to contact the company to help me start my business
+- As a user, I'd like to contact the company with any questions I have
-- As a user, I'd like to see who are the leaders of the company
+- As a user, I'd like to see what the facilities are
-- As a user, I'd like to sign up as a franchise owner for the company
+- As a user, I'd like to sign up for membership

 Food truck owners: